jwkidd3/rust_intro_v1/course_flow.md

 - **Labs are priority** - If running short on time, trim presentation not lab
 - **Module 2 is split into 3 parts** - Can combine if students are experienced
-- **Ownership concepts** - Introduce briefly as needed; detailed coverage is optional
 - **Design patterns** - Keep examples practical and simple
 - **Breaks:** Can be shortened by 5 min if needed